 Flashback to June of 2016.
 If you were like most employers, you were left scrambling in a panic, trying to navigate the Department of Labor’s (DOL) recently proposed overtime rule changes.
 Since that period of uncertainty, a lot has changed.
-An injunction was passed, pressing pause on the much anticipated and highly debated rule, and two years later, it’s anyone’s best guess as to when, or if, a new regulation will ultimately be passed.
-Here’s a recap of the original rule proposal, what transpired and a look at what potentially lies ahead.
+An injunction was passed in November 2016, pressing pause on the much anticipated and highly debated rule, but news broke just this week announcing a new salary threshold.
+Here’s a recap of the latest and what lies ahead.

 Subscribe to Our Resource Center Digest